ilap/bip32-ed25519-dart/README.md

  ## Resolution

-There are different type of resolutions.
-The most proper way would be: generate only a `BIP32-ED25519` compatible 24-word mnemonics and therefore a 256-bit long master secret for new wallets and discard others.
+There can be different type of resolutions.
+The most proper way would be: generate only a `BIP32-ED25519` compatible 24-word mnemonics and therefore a 256-bit long master secret for new wallets and discard others (as it's is specified in the `Bip32-Ed25519` paper).
 Then use that 256-bit master secret as `k` specified in `BIP32-ED25519`.

 Drawback of this is that half of the already existing user's mnemonics are not compatible, therefore they need either to move to a new wallet or using some out-dated master-key generation algorithm.
+The other disadvantege of this is that it would impact the `plausible-deniability` feature, meaning by when a `BIP32-ED25519` compatible 256-bit long seed is generated from a 24-word mnemonic with using an additional password/passphrase by `BIP-0039`, it could happen that the other seed generated from the same mnemonic, but with no or some different passhprase, would not be `BIP-ED25519` compatible.